-Watch list 4+ - Parents meeting in college with HT/DHT to strategies and possibility of alternative provision including manage move.
+Watch list 4+ - Parents meeting in college with HT/DHT to strategies and possibility of alternative provision including long term off-site direction.

 Prep time

 During prep time students will be given to opportunity to attend extra-curricular provision such as clubs and interhouse fixtures/events.